 Yet, travel has long been a passion of mine.
 Since I was a teen, I explored the U.S. and international destinations on bicycle -- I pedaled from Seattle to San Diego, and led teen bike trips, including one from New York City to Montreal.
 (I'm very big on human powered locomotion, whether Nordic skiing, cycling, kayaking, hiking or walking.)
 So I decided to combine my love of travel with my ability to craft great stories.
 But I'm still a scientist at heart.
 My inquisitive nature and ability to probe for hidden details has long served me well as a journalist.
 And I use my background in microbiology, nutrition and exercise physiology to advise others how to stay healthy and fit while on the road, designing a first-aid kit organizer -- Doc-in-a-Bag -- for that purpose.

-I'm also a photographer, designer, inventor and entrepreneur, completing two feature-length comedy screenplays, a children's book, a collection of flash fiction, and a travel tips e-book with a very extensive section on healthy travel.
-In addition, I've created a line of t-shirts with attitude.
-Next up: a line of clothing for women who travel and a uni-sex travel bag.
+I've also completed writing two feature-length comedy screenplays, four shorts, a children's book, a collection of flash fiction, and a travel tips e-book with a very extensive section on healthy travel.

 My loves include watercolor painting, botanical gardens, dark chocolates, and sea horses and other small sea creatures